Advice From 5 Women And A Guy Who Won $1.25 Million To Do Good

 Lesley Marincola, who founded Angaza, agrees that "women are more likely to think about partnership options."

-'A network is beautiful'
+"A network is beautiful"

 Jennifer Pahlka is the head of Code for America, which builds digital systems to help citizens cut through red tape that may make it hard to get help from government services.

-But she doesn't think networking is a female skill.
 "Men are pretty good at networking," she says.
 Regardless of gender, a leader has to "embrace complexity" to come up with solutions, she adds.
 And "you have to ask for help."
 [Author's note: As a man, I can say that men are notorious for not wanting to ask for directions, which is not a good sign when it comes to asking for help!]

-'[Women] bring a different set of experiences'
+"[Women] bring a different set of experiences"

 Jess Ladd's mission with Callisto is to offer options for women on college campuses to report sexual assault and harassment — and to provide the data to the institutions.
 Because, Ladd says, there can be a stigma associated with stepping forward, Callisto gives a woman the option of writing a time-stamped report to document an incident as she determines what steps she wants to take.
 Callisto also uses its data to identify assailants who have assaulted or harassed multiple women.

-Note: Editor's note: The Skoll World Forum is a funder of NPR.